What Types of Medical Errors Occur in Emergency Rooms?

 Emergency Room Medical Error #2: Medication Mistakes

-Hospital staff may give patients the incorrect medications.
+Hospital staff may give patients incorrect medications.
 This can happen when hospital staff confuse two patients or mix up drugs with similar-sounding names.
-In other cases, staff may provide a patient with too much or too little of a medication.
+In other cases, staff may provide a patient with too much or too little medication.

 Another common mistake involves incorrectly administering medications.
 For instance, providing a patient with an IV form of a medication instead of an oral version of the drug.